R2101 Don’t cry – Here’s a Tissue. Characteristics and functions of plant tissue

 Phloem tissue is a living transport tissue made up of sieve cells and companion cells.

 The sieve cell walls are partially broken down to form sieve tubes.
 The companion cells support the sieve cells by providing energy as they contain many mitochondria.

 Phloem tissue transports sugars in solution which the plant has manufactured by photosynthesis to other parts of the plant where the sugars are needed.
 Phloem is a mixture of sugars and minerals in solution and moves up and down (Both directions) within the phloem tissue.

 Meristem tissue gives rise to all the other tissue types so are undifferentiated.
 Undifferentiated means they have not yet become specialised.

 This is tissue which rapidly divides to form new cells and is therefore essential for growth.
 Cells are densely packed, have large nuclei and no vacuole.
 There is no vacuole as it doesn’t have a structural function.
 They also have many mitochondria to provide energy for cell division.
 Meristems are found in areas where growth occurs.
 For level 2 study meristems are found:

 i) At the tip of the shoot and root (apical meristems) which cause lengthening growth.

 The function of meristematic tissue is cell division and growth

 The vascular cambium is labelled in purple in the diagrams.
 It is found between the xylem and phloem and gives rise to sideways growth (lateral growth) which is also called secondary thickening.
 It is only present in dicotyledons (not monocotyledons)

 The following summary table shows the tissue type, different examples of this tissue type and the characteristics of the tissue type.
-There have been past exam questions which have followed this format:

 Here is a link to a video I have made showing the main tissues using diagrams and models